-2014-15 SY Enacted School Aid
+2015-16 SY Enacted School Aid (\$-Billions)

-(\$-Billions)

-Foundation Aid \$15.432
+Foundation Aid \$15.861

-Other Formula-Based Aid Programs \$7.438
+Other Formula-Based Aid Programs \$7.631

-Grants and Categorical Programs \$0.404
+Grants and Categorical Programs \$0.444

-Gap Elimination Adjustment (\$1.037)
+Gap Elimination Adjustment (\$0.434)

-Total School Aid \$22.237
+Total School Aid \$23.502

-The State FY 2015 Enacted Budget provides \$22.24 billion in School Aid for the 2014-15 school year, including: \$15.43 billion in Foundation Aid; \$7.44 billion in other formula-based aid programs (e.g., Building Aid, Transportation Aid, Universal Prekindergarten); \$404 million in grants and categorical programs; and a reduced \$1.04 billion formula-based Gap Elimination Adjustment.
-The Enacted Budget also commits to invest \$1.5 billion over five years to support the phase-in of a Statewide Universal Full-Day Pre-Kindergarten program.
-Of this amount, \$340 million will be provided for programs beginning in the 2014-15 school year.
+The State FY 2016 Enacted Budget provides \$23.50 billion in School Aid for the 2015-16 school year, including: \$15.86 billion in Foundation Aid; \$7.63 billion in other formula-based aid programs (e.g., Building Aid, Transportation Aid, Universal Prekindergarten); \$444 million in grants and categorical programs; and a reduced \$434 million formula-based Gap Elimination Adjustment.
+The Enacted Budget also continues multiyear funding of \$1.5 billion to support the phase-in of a Statewide Universal Full-Day Pre-Kindergarten program including \$340 million for the 2015-16 school year.

 The Enacted Budget also continues a two-year appropriation and previously enacted changes in Education Law to limit future School Aid increases to the rate of growth in New York State personal income.
-Total spending under this growth limitation was projected to increase by an additional \$864 million to \$23.10 billion in the 2015-16 school year and reach \$25.39 billion by the 2017-18 school year.
+Total spending under this growth limitation is projected to increase by an additional \$937 million to \$24.44 billion in the 2016-17 school year and reach \$26.91 billion by the 2018-19 school year.

 The State pays approximately 70 percent of the annual school year commitment during the fiscal year it was enacted, with most of the remaining 30 percent spent in the first three months of the next fiscal year.
 Some programs deviate from this spending pattern.
 For example, the State pays 25 percent of the school year commitment for BOCES programs during the fiscal year it was enacted and 75 percent in the following year.
-Based on this funding schedule, School Aid spending in State Operating Funds for the State FY 2015 was projected to total \$21.67 billion.
+Based on this funding schedule, School Aid spending in State Operating Funds for the State FY 2016 was projected to total \$23.38 billion.